Skip to main content

 APIs often return a large number of records, too many to send all at once.
 To avoid this, many APIs split the data into pages.
 This technique is called pagination.

-Instead of giving you everything in a single response, the API returns a portion (for example, 100 records), along with a link to the next page of data.
-You need to make another request to that next URL to get more results, and repeat this process until all the data is retrieved.
+Instead of giving you everything in a single response, the API returns a portion (for example, 100 records), along with either a link to the next page of data or a special cursor value.
+You use these to request more results until all the data is retrieved.

 How Note API Connector Handles Pagination

-Note API Connector supports Next URL pagination.
-This means it can automatically follow the "next page" link provided by the API, fetch more data, and continue until all the pages are loaded, or until you've reached a page limit you define.
+Note API Connector can automatically follow the "next page" link provided by the API, fetch more data, and continue until all the pages are loaded, or until you've reached a page limit you define.

 How to Set It Up